cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_hcr-instructor.md

 For a discussion about different approaches to historical reconstruction (a different point of view from Albala’s strict call for “authenticity”)

-Optional additional assignment:
-Ask your students to collaboratively compile a [Reconstruction Template document]({{<ref "activitysheet_reconstruction-template-sample" >}}) (i.e. a list of things to keep in mind when doing a reconstruction)

 -   Fors, Hjalmar, Lawrence M. Principe, and H. Otto Sibum.
 ‘From the Library to the Laboratory and Back Again: Experiment as a Tool for Historians of Science.’
 Ambix 63, no. 2 (2016): 85–97